howellcc/MakeUCPresentation22/README.md

 # MakeUC Presentation '22
 This is where I will I will keep any resources around my MakeUC presentation.

+## Prerequisites
+Obtain a free [Opensky Network](https://opensky-network.org/) login and add those credentials to the opensky-config.json for local use.

-## Development Environtment
+## Development Environment Setup
 I did all this work using Visual Studio Code and NodeJs 16.14.2LTS.
+(Though earlier versions work) NodeJs can be installed from their [website](https://nodejs.org/en/blog/release/v16.14.2/) or by using a [Node Version Manager](https://github.com/coreybutler/nvm-windows).

+Each "step" is meant to be opened as its own workspace in VSCode.
+You can use the included *.code-workspace files.

-### Install dependencies
+### Dependencies
-On Windows
+On Windows (within VSCode)
 ```
 task install-npm-packages
 ```